 Mission: The Natural Resources Council of Maine is a nonprofit membership organization protecting, restoring, and conserving Maine’s environment, now and for future generations.
-For more than 50 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
-We work to—
+For almost 60 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
+We work statewide to—

-- Protect the health of Maine’s rivers, lakes, and wetlands;
+- Protect the health of Maine’s rivers, lakes, streams, and coastal waters;

 NRCM harnesses the power of the law, science, and the voices of more than 20,000 supporters statewide and beyond.
 Join us today.
 NRCM is a 501(c)(3) organization.